tulip-control/tulip-control/doc/specifications.rst

 "input variables", sometimes called uncontrolled or part of the "environment".
 All variable declarations following ``OUTPUT:``, up to the appearance of ``INPUT:`` or ``%%``, are taken to be "output variables", sometimes called controlled or part of the "system".
+The default behavior (i.e., if these keywords are omitted) is that of ``OUTPUT:``.

 A variable declaration is of the form ``name : domain;``.
+It may span multiple lines.
 The domain may be

 - ``boolean``, if the variable (i.e., atomic proposition)can either be True or False;
 - ``[a,b]``, where ``a`` and ``b`` are integers; or